Emotional Abuse: Definition, Types & Signs

 Emotional Abuse: Signs

-There might not be any obvious physical signs of emotional abuse or neglect.
+It is important to understand that there might not be any obvious physical signs of emotional abuse or neglect.

 Signs of emotional abuse in adults: